At Maldon Primary School:

 These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
 We also teach the British Values through planning and delivering a broad and balanced curriculum.

-The school takes opportunities to actively promote British Values through our daily assemblies and whole school systems and structures such as electing and running a successful School Council.
-We also actively promote the British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
+Whole school systems and structures such as electing and running a successful School Council provide real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.

 These values are reinforced regularly and in the following ways: